-SECTION A. (ASSIGNED TASK)- REFLECTION ON QUOTES FROM HTRLLAP : INSTRUCTIONS: Complete the assigned tasks (Both A and B) on the text mentioned above.
+SECTION A. (ASSIGNED TASK) - REFLECTION ON QUOTES FROM HTRLLAP:

-A. Download, Read and Annotate: Chapters 1, 10, 12, 21 and 25.
+INSTRUCTIONS: Complete the assigned tasks (Both A and B) on the text mentioned above: How to Read Literature Like a Professor By Thomas C. Foster.

-B. Using quotations from (HTRLLAP) as well as your own commentary, answer each of the following questions with reference to the NOVEL which you selected to read:
+- A. Download and Read: Chapters 1, 10, 12, 21 and 25. - B. Using quotations from (HTRLLAP) as well as your own commentary, answer each of the following questions with reference to the NOVEL which you selected to read: